 Gold Coast Training College offers the SITHFAB201 – Provide responsible service of alcohol (RSA) course at our Southport Campus throughout the week.
-The RSA course attendance fee is just $75 and includes your RSA Certificate, all course materials and everything else that you’ll need to get things certified.

 This RSA course is approved by the Queensland Office of Liquor and Gaming Regulation (OLGR).

 What you’ll need to know

 This course will allow you to work in a licensed venue within Queensland.

 Our face to face RSA takes approximately 4 hours to complete.